The Perks of Holiday Shopping on Small Business Saturday

 Holiday Shopping With SoFi Money

-Even if your favorite local business only accepts cash, ATM fees don’t have to be.
-With a SoFi Money® cash management account, use any ATM worldwide that accepts Mastercard® and we’ll reimburse you for the fees.
+Even if your favorite local business only accepts cash, ATM fees don’t have to be an issue.
+With a SoFi Money® cash management account, withdraw cash from 55,000+ ATMs worldwide and we’ll reimburse you for the fees.
 Our goal is to eliminate as many fees as possible.
 That being said, our fee structure is subject to change at any time.

 External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.